-With Genevieve Graham’s new novel, The Forgotten Home Child, coming out on March 3, we’re preparing by revisiting all of our old favorites.
+With Genevieve Graham’s new edition of Come From Away coming out on this December, we’re preparing by revisiting all of our old favorites.
 Genevieve has a talent for crafting enchanting historical fiction, and each of her novels breathes new life into Canada’s past and introduces us to a lesser explored part of history.

 From bestselling author Genevieve Graham comes a sweeping new historical novel of love, tragedy, and redemption set during the height of the Klondike Gold Rush.
 Inspired by history as rich as the Klondike’s gold, AT THE MOUNTAIN’S EDGE is an epic tale of romance and adventure about two people who must let go of the past not only to be together but also to survive.